 How Can You Reduce Your Restaurants Labor Costs?

 Running a restaurant isn’t easy, and it certainly isn’t cheap.
-Among all the expenses you have to track, labor costs are the most significant, and the most challenging to keep under control.
+Among all the expenses you have to track, labor costs take up the most significant amount and are the most challenging to keep under control.
 You may think there’s no way to reduce the amount of money your restaurant spends on labor without laying off staff, but there are several other steps you can take to manage your labor costs.